stfc/PSyclone/tutorial/practicals/LFRic/single_node/1_openmp/README.md

 There are various solutions to this problem.
 The one typically taken in finite element codes is to colour the loop.
 Colouring should hopefully have already been explained to you so we will not go into much detail here.
-Essentially iterations are grouped together into sets that are independent of each other.
+Essentially loop iterations are grouped together into sets that are independent of each other.
 Each of these groups is called a colour.
 Iterations with the same colour can be run in parallel but iterations with different colours can not.
 Therefore